poiyomi/PoiyomiDocs/docs/general/faq.md

 Here is a list of recommended plugins and tools that we use when building our Avatars, with or without Poiyomi Toon Shader:

 **MUST HAVES:**
 - **Haï Lightbox Viewer:** Test your Avatar’s lighting behavior in the Unity Editor.
 Highly Recommended for testing Poiyomi’s lighting behavior in various conditions!
-[Download Haï Lightbox Viewer](https://docs.hai-vr.dev/docs/products/lightbox-viewer)
+[Download Haï Lightbox Viewer <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.hai-vr.dev/docs/products/lightbox-viewer)
 - **Gesture Manager:** A lightweight and powerful Emulator, allowing you to test your Avatar’s animations and toggles directly in the Editor.
-[Download Gesture Manager](https://github.com/BlackStartx/VRC-Gesture-Manager)
+[Download Gesture Manager <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/BlackStartx/VRC-Gesture-Manager)
 - **Thry’s VRC Avatar Performance Tools:** Texture Memory calculator that measures the VRAM consumption of your Avatar’s Textures and Mesh, exposing greater detail on how your Avatar impacts other users in VRChat.
-[Download VRC Avatar Performance Tools](https://github.com/Thryrallo/VRC-Avatar-Performance-Tools)
+[Download VRC Avatar Performance Tools <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/Thryrallo/VRC-Avatar-Performance-Tools)

 **Other Awesome Tools:**
 - **Pumkin’s Tools:** Avatar Component Copier and in-editor tool for capturing screenshots directly from your Scene.
-[Download Pumkin's Avatar Tools](https://github.com/rurre/PumkinsAvatarTools) | [Download Editor Screenshot](https://github.com/rurre/Editor-Screenshot)
+[Download Pumkin's Avatar Tools](https://github.com/rurre/PumkinsAvatarTools) | [Download Editor Screenshot <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/rurre/Editor-Screenshot)
 - **Avatars 3.0 Manager:** Manages your Avatar Descriptor, including editing, merging and copying your Animators, Menus, and Parameters.
-[Download Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager)
+[Download Avatars 3.0 Manager <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/VRLabs/Avatars-3.0-Manager)

 **Honorable Mention:**
 - **ALCOM:** An excellent and *faster* alternative to the VRChat Creator Companion App (VCC).
 Works on both Windows and Linux.
-[Download ALCOM](https://vrc-get.anatawa12.com/en/alcom/)
+[Download ALCOM <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://vrc-get.anatawa12.com/en/alcom/)